-The Trustee aims to meet with Mercer as deemed appropriate, to discuss performance and other investment related matters (including integration of ESG and climate change into the investment process and voting and engagement activities).
+At its meetings, the Trustee considers and discusses performance and other investment related matters (including integration of ESG and climate change into the investment process and voting and engagement activities).
 As part of this, the Trustee will challenge decisions that appear out of line with the Scheme's stated objectives and/or policies.

-The Trustee considers the method of remunerating Mercer to be consistent with incentivising them to make decisions based on assessments of medium to long term financial and non-financial performance of the issuer of debt or equity.
-By encouraging medium to longer term view, it will in turn encourage Mercer to engage with issuers of debt and equity in order to improve their performance in the medium to long-term.
+The Trustee considers the method of remunerating the underlying investment managers to be consistent with incentivising them to make decisions based on assessments of medium to long term financial and non-financial performance of the issuer of debt.
+By encouraging medium to longer term view, it will in turn encourage the investment managers to engage with issuers of debt in order to improve their performance in the medium to long-term.

-Mercer is aware that their ongoing appointment is based on their success in delivering the mandate for which they are appointed over the long term.
-Consistent periods of underperformance could lead to Mercer being terminated.
+The continued use of the current funds is based on the success of the funds in delivering the mandate for which they are appointed over the long term.
+Consistent periods of underperformance could lead to the funds being terminated.